ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 It might be a good idea to run a websdr at home.
 I do so.
 Not only for check if you are on the correct chanel and mode, also for checking audio.
 You will also be able to see whats happen all over the chanels.
 A good websdr is easely build with openwebrx, a raspberry, a rtl-sdr dongle (like RTL-SDR Blog V3 or v4 / nooelec nesdr v5)  and an antenna.
-Just have a look at https://luarvique.github.io/ppa/
+Just have a look at OpenwebrxPlus: https://luarvique.github.io/ppa/ RTL-SDR Blog v4: https://www.rtl-sdr.com/v4/

 ## What you can expect more: